HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/03-parallelize-training.md

 ## DDP steps

-1. Set up the environement variable for the distributed mode (WORLD_SIZE, RANK, LOCAL_RANK ...)
+1. Set up the environement variables for the distributed mode (WORLD_SIZE, RANK, LOCAL_RANK ...)

 - ```python
 # The number of total processes started by Slurm.